Aglaia Mortcheva

-Aglaia Mortcheva (Аглая Морчева) (born 1972) is a Bulgarian voice actress and former animator and illustrator, best known for her portrayal of Vendetta on the Making Fiends web series and on the television series.
+Aglaia Mortcheva (Аглая Морчева) is a Bulgarian animator, illustrator, painter, and voice actress.
+She is best known for her portrayal of Vendetta on the animated web series Making Fiends and its television miniseries.
 Mortcheva is also a professor of art and animation at California State University, Northridge.

 Biography

 Mortcheva was born and raised in Sofia, Bulgaria.
 At age six, she started working as a child actress and later became an artist at age fourteen.
 At age twenty six, she moved to Los Angeles, California, where she currently lives with her husband.
 They have two children born in 1998 and 2002.

 She worked on shows such as South Park.
 In 2003, Mortcheva was the voice of Vendetta on Amy Winfrey's web project, Making Fiends.
 The series was televised in 2008, in which Mortcheva was a character designer.
 In 2008, Mortcheva published a short film titled When I am Sad, which she wrote, animated, and provided the voice for the main character.

 Her first art book, Aglaia Mortcheva: Drawings and Illustrations: Volume 1, was released on August 30, 2009.